krallnyx/Which_Degree/README.md

 # Which_Degree
 Data analysis to pick he degree based on their job prospec

-For this data analysis project, it's been done with Jupyter Notebook s oit won't be on Github.
+For this data analysis project, it's been done with Jupyter Notebook so it won't be on Github.

 To get the highest Mid-career salary: